Everything you might want to know about I-STOP

 Moreover, with I-STOP, pharmacists who previously didn't have access to the registry will now have access - for reviewing the controlled substance history of persons who have been prescribed once or more with controlled substances.

 I-STOP aims at bringing down the opioid addiction-caused deaths and over-prescription of painkillers.
 This is achieved by the implementation of enhanced electronic monitoring processes.
-This act has been passed in 2012 as part of the continuing drive for enabling programs for monitoring, tracking, and protecting against abuse of prescription drug.
+This act has been passed in 2012 as part of the continuing drive for enabling programs for monitoring, tracking, and protecting against abuse of prescription medication.

 Impact of I-STOP on Practices